 30 Americans Community Advisory Group

-Back row, left to right: Randall Jenson, Mona Cliff, Scott Curtis, Consuelo Cruz, Michael A. Friends, and Angel Tucker.
+Back row, left to right: Merrique Jenson, Mona Cliff, Scott Curtis, Consuelo Cruz, Michael A. Friends, and Angel Tucker.
 Front row, left to right: Dr. Sofia Khan, Dr. Adrienne Walker Hoard, Nicole Gomez, Josephine Njoroge, and Brenda Pelofsky.
 Not pictured: Pastor John L. Brooks, Glyneisha Johnson, and Heinrich Toh.

 To ensure that a multiplicity of voices would inform 30 Americans, community members were invited to join the exhibition planning process.
 The museum was pleased to welcome both existing and new partners into this dynamic collaboration—one marked by diverse perspectives from a range of ages, racial backgrounds, professions, and personal experiences.